Aditya1639/StockChartingAppl/README.md

 ## StockCharting
-StockCharting web application is made to complete the phase 3 of training at IIHT
+StockCharting web application is developed in order of completion of the phase 3 of training at IIHT

-BackendAppl folder contains the stocklist and Jwt authentication microservices.
-Restful endpoints are checked in postman and their their screenshots are in PostmanScreenshot folder.
+BackendAppl folder contains the stocklist and Jwt authentication microservices Restful endpoints are checked in postman and their their screenshots are in PostmanScreenshot folder

 ### Tech Stack
 - Spring Boot